IMAGE VIA METROTRAILS | FACEBOOK

 Hot or cold, rain or shine, the runners in Baltimore don’t stop for anything!
 You’ll see the city alive with sneaks pounding the pavement whether it’s by the water, around the parks, or through the neighborhoods.

-Where should you go to join in though?
+Where should you go to join in?
 Well, that’s what we’re here for.
 Check out our list of the best running spots and trails all around the city; you might just gain a new favorite!

 Patapsco Valley State Park is home to more trails than you could possible conquer in one day, so plan to make at least a couple trips here for a solid run sesh.
 If you’re not sure where to start, take on the Avalon Loop Trail.
-It’s a longer route, prepare for a 20-mile jaunt through the woods, but the waterfall views make the extra mileage worth it.
-But if a shorter run is what you’re looking for, hit up the Grist Mill Trail, it’s a brisk, 2.5-mile route through the woods and past ruins.
+It’s a longer route—prepare for a 20-mile jaunt through the woods—but the waterfall views make the extra mileage worth it.
+But if a shorter run is what you’re looking for, hit up the Grist Mill Trail: it’s a brisk, 5-mile route through the woods and past ruins.

 Lace up and hit the pavement for a 5K just north of downtown at the Lake Montebello Park Trail.
 Perfect for increasing your speed, this flat, laned loop will be your new favorite training ground.
 Bring a running bud to line up and test out your times — you’ll shave off some digits for your 5K PR for sure.
-Looking for longer?
-Add the park’s neighbor Herring Park into your run and you’ve got yourself a 6.4-mile run.
+Looking for more?
+Add the park’s neighbor Herring Park and you’ve got yourself a 6.4-mile run.